kottenator/jquery-circle-progress/README.md

 Options
 -------

-You should specify options like in usage example above.
+Specify options like in example above.

 | Option  | Description |
 | ---- | ---- | ---- |